Would You Vote Online? [Infographic]

 Survey Demographics

-We were happy that we were able to capture responses from every state in the U.S. We note in the demographic data that women, youth, and Democrats are over represented a bit, but not so much that we feel it invalidates the results.
+We were happy that we were able to capture responses from every state in the U.S. We note in the demographic data that women, youth, and Democrats are over-represented a bit, but not so much that we feel it invalidates the results.

 We worked with a marketing person who has experience conducting surveys on Amazon Mechanical Turk.
 We endeavored to run the program as long as it took to get at least 1,000 responses, and we expected that to take at least a week.
 To our surprise, this survey received more than 1,000 responses in two days.
-This seems to be an indicator in the breadth of interest in the topic.
+This seems to be an indicator of the breadth of interest in the topic.

 Survey Charts